 Torpor is described as suspended animation, which they use as they can no longer stop their body temperature from falling any lower.

 Hibernation is a longer-term torpor used by bears, bats, and hedgehogs to solve the low seasonal temperatures.

 How do Mammals Maintain Body Temperature?

-Some mammals do not use teeth to eat.
+Some mammals do not use their teeth to eat.
 Anteaters use a sticky tongue to swallow ants whole.
 Some marine mammals use a row of teeth to eat fish.

 How do Young Mammals Keep Warm?

-In most mammals, the embryo is kept in the uterus until the young are ready to be born, allowing the baby to develop without regulating their own temperature.
+In most mammals, the embryo is kept in the uterus until the young are ready to be born, allowing the baby to develop without regulating their temperature.

 A few species do hibernate, but these are generally small mammals that live in higher latitudes of the continent.
-Due to the increased periods of activity, mammals can live on land, in rivers, lakes, swamps, seas, and oceans.
+Due to the increased activity, mammals can live on land, in rivers, lakes, swamps, seas, and oceans.